huggingface/blog/fine-tune-xlsr-wav2vec2.md

 For more explanations on other parameters, one can take a look at the [docs](https://huggingface.co/transformers/master/main_classes/trainer.html?highlight=trainer#trainingarguments).

-During training, a checkpoint will be uploaded asynchronously to the hub every 400 training steps.
+During training, a checkpoint will be uploaded asynchronously to the Hub every 400 training steps.
 It allows you to also play around with the demo widget even while your model is still training.

-**Note**: If one does not want to upload the model checkpoints to the hub, simply set `push_to_hub=False`.
+**Note**: If one does not want to upload the model checkpoints to the Hub, simply set `push_to_hub=False`.

 ```python
 from transformers import TrainingArguments